[Update 4/22/21: I no longer identify with Zionism and my views on the history of Israel’s development have shifted].

 The most important thing to understand about the Palestinian political climate is that it is strictly limited by Israeli military occupation.
 Even in Gaza, where Israel technically pulled out all its settlements and troops, it still maintains control over its borders, airspace, and crucial resources such as water and electricity.

 Founded in 1964 the Palestinian Liberation Organization had long been the main political representative of the Palestinian people, and has UN observer status.
 As part of the Oslo accords negotiated between former Israeli Prime Minister Yitzhak Rabin and PLO leader Yasser Arafat, the Palestinian Authority was created to administer Gaza and certain sections of the West Bank.
 The West Bank was split up into three kinds of Zones A,B, and C. Where A zones were completely governed by the PA, B where governance is shared between the PA and Israel, and C (the majority of the territory) where Israel has exclusive control.
 The Palestinians technically maintain a limited parliamentary democratic system, however it is currently defunct.
 While elections were held in 1996 that saw the party of Fatah claim control of the West Bank and Gaza, in 2006 the Islamist party of Hamas seized control of Gaza.
-Today Fatah controls the West Bank and Hamas Gaza.
+Today Fatah controls the West Bank and Hamas Gaza, both constitute unaccountable and authoritarian regimes.
 The two have engaged in numerous reconciliation talks to advance their common goals even as recently as last year, all of which have failed.

 A Map Showing the different jurisdiction Zones in the West Bank